-3. Keep the default values or set a new SSID and password, and click SAVE.
-This SSID and password will be applied for the 2.4GHz and 5GHz wireless networks.

-To change the security option:

-- 1. Go to Advanced > Wireless > Wireless Settings. - 2.
+- 3. Keep the default values or set a new SSID and password, and click SAVE.
+This SSID and password will be applied for the 2.4GHz and 5GHz wireless networks. - · To change the security option: - 1.
+Go to Advanced > Wireless > Wireless Settings. - 2.
 Select an option from the Security drop-down list.
-We recommend you don't change the default settings unless necessary.
-If you select other options, configure the related parameters according to the help page.
+We recommend you set Security to WPA/WPA2-Personal for good compatibility with your other devices. - 3.
+Set Version according to your network needs.
+If the security type you set is WPA2/WPA3-Personal, it is recommended that you select Auto to allow for gradual migration to a WPA3-Personal network while maintaining interoperability with WPA2-Personal devices.